Emergency Family Preparedness

 frenzy of Nature.
 Roads may be blocked, with windrows of debris swept across

-them by flood waters or bridges washed out.
+flood waters or bridges washed out.
 Fires may prevent travel or force

 evacuation to temporary quarters until the danger of incineration is past.

 inflicted, there are many ways in which an emergency or localized disaster can